5 Frequent Garden Pests

 Cabbageworms

 Cabbageworms (unfortunately) don’t get to keep their fun names forever since they are the larval stage of a white butterfly known as Pieris rapae.
 Also called cabbage moth caterpillars, cabbageworms eat a variety of garden plants.
-They favor plants in the brassica family, and they are often found chowing down on broccoli, cabbage, kale, collards, and cauliflower.
+These garden pests favor plants in the brassica family, and they are often found chowing down on broccoli, cabbage, kale, collards, and cauliflower.
 Caterpillars generally want to “fatten up” before making their cocoons, so cabbageworms don’t limit their food intake at all.

 Since they hide on the underside of leaves, cabbageworms can avoid detection throughout growing season.
 They’re green with light-colored stripes, and there can be multiple generations born in a year if the weather is warm enough.
 Their legs are white or yellow and placed directly on the leaves of the plant they’re eating.
 If you find any cabbageworms on your plants, simply pluck them off by hand to remove them from the scene.